mufflyt/tyler/README.md

 devtools::install_github("mufflyt/tyler")
 ```

+# Workflow
+1) Gather all the physician data that is needed:
+     * Search by subspecialty taxonomy: `tyler::search_and_process_npi`
+     * Search by physician name: `tyler::search_and_process_npi`
+     * Merge these two physician data sources together.  `exploratory/Workforce/subspecialists_only`
+     * Complete the gender for all physicians: `tyler::genderize_physicians`
+     * Add in the physician age from healthgrades.com: ??????
+     *
+3) By state name determine the ACOG District.
+      * left_join with 'tyler::ACOG_Districts'
+5) Geocode the addresses to latitude and longitude for mapping.
+      * `tyler::geocode_unique_addresses`
+7)

 # Data: Workforce
 ### Data: `tyler::acgme`
 The ACGME (Accreditation Council for Graduate Medical Education) is a prominent organization in the United States responsible for accrediting and overseeing graduate medical education programs, including residency and fellowship programs.
 Residency programs are a crucial component of medical education in the United States.
 They provide specialized training to medical school graduates, allowing them to become competent and independent physicians in a specific medical specialty.
 Dataframe of the OBGYN residency programs scraped from https://apps.acgme.org/ads/Public/Programs/Search.
 Name, city, state, accreditation date, program director name, website, rotations, and affiliated hospitals are included.